sd4483/Obsidian/Software Testing/Paths.md

 >An edge (5,7) is reachable, if the path $\langle 5,7 \rangle$ is feasible i.e. if it is a subpath of the execution path.

+---

+#### Infeasible Paths

+If there is a path in the program that no input can reach, then that is considered an infeasibe